 - GCSE (one year)

-From September 2015 students starting their A levels will be studying the new OCR GCE Chemistry A specification.
+Students are studying the OCR GCE Chemistry A specification.
 The content is split into six teaching modules:

-- Module 1 – Development of practical skills in chemistry
+- in Module 1 – Development of practical skills in chemistry

 - Module 3 – Periodic table and energy